techdivision/import-docs/04.file-structure/01.product-import/02.additional-attributes/docs.md

 |:--------|:----|:---------------------------------------------------------------------------------------------------------|:----|
 | MB-2401 |     | "color=black,activity=gym&#124;hiking,""features=Audio Pocket&#124;Laptop Sleeve, 15 inches"""           |     |

-In case the values of an additional attributes contains a double apostrophe (") this has to be escaped with a backslash or an double apostrophe (") itself like
+In case the values of an additional attributes contains a double apostrophe ("), e. g. like `Laptop "Sleeve"` those has to be escaped with a backslash or an double apostrophe (") itself like

 | sku     | ... | additional_attributes                                                                                    | ... |
 |:--------|:----|:---------------------------------------------------------------------------------------------------------|:----|